Well, here it is. Finally. After all these years.

 Maybe you notice that you're getting better.
 That your creativity is flowing more naturally.
 Maybe you notice the quality of your prose improve.
 That slow days when you used to be unable to craft a single word start turning into merely disappointing low-word-count days of not great but some productivity, and the rare gushes that come bursting out of you from time to time, you are better able to harness, yoke, and channel for a week or more.
 Maybe you notice that you are better able to metabolize your thoughts into language and writing is just becoming easier for you.
 Maybe people stop taking your work with a resigned sigh and say "When's your next chapter going to be done?"
 Maybe you notice that you are accumulating a whole lot of work and some of it isn't half bad.
 Maybe you notice that novel....well, you kind of finally made some progress on it.

-Chances are you work like every other creative.
-Chances are you get better at things by doing them (not by NOT doing them).
+Chances are you work like every other creative person (spoiler: we're pretty much all creative people).
+Chances are you get better at things by doing them (rather than by NOT doing them).
 Chances are that routine and habit will work on you the way they do most other writers and artists.
 Chances are you are not the special snowflake who works so differently that you must be an anomaly of nature.
 Chances are if you do what every other artist has since the dawn of time when they get to work, you're probably going to get pretty similar results.

 But hey....maybe you were right all along and you just work better when you don't write every day.
 Maybe the writing world with its sodding advice owes you a coke.
 Still, how will you EVER know, if you don't give it an authentic, legitimate, sincere try?